 What is a common chimney problem?

-The most prevalent chimney problem affecting UK homes is poor ventilation caused by blockages, structural deterioration, or inadequate maintenance schedules.
-These issues not only reduce heating efficiency but can also pose serious health and safety risks to occupants.
+The most widespread chimney problem affecting UK properties involves poor ventilation caused by blockages, inadequate maintenance, or structural deterioration.
+These complications not only compromise heating efficiency but can also create serious health hazards, including carbon monoxide exposure and fire risks.

 Need some Support with your chimney Repairs?
 Speak with a member of our Professional Chimney Repairs Team here